The 3MC calendar window, showing April, May, and June 2026 as a continous sequence of weeks

 Three Month Calendar

 3MC pops down from your Mac’s menu bar with a click or a keystroke.
 It can show events from your calendars or just a simple date view.
 It’s highly configurable, with multiple color schemes, sizes, and options.
+(See full help below.)

 One-time, up-front purchase, $7.99 (US; similar price elsewhere).
 Runs on macOS Tahoe, Sequoia, Sonoma, or Ventura.